10 Beautiful Waterfalls During Monsoon in India

 Located on River Krishna’s tributary Chandravanka River, Ethipothala falls in Guntur is a 70 feet fall which is also one of the most visited monsoon waterfalls in Andra Pradesh.
 Derived from Telugu language, Ethipothala means lifting and pouring from a great height.
 This name is aptly given because of the giant downpour of water from a height.

 One of the most unexplored waterfalls lies in the west of India in Satara, Maharashtra.
 The 500-metre waterfall named Thosegar falls is a treat for every nature lover because of the spectacular view it offers during heavy rain.
 Amidst calm and scenic atmosphere, one can easily embrace the nature when in Thosegar falls.
 There is a newly constructed space near Chalkewadi, a small village near Satara from where you can get a clearer and perfect view of the giant falls.
+Have a look at this beautiful waterfall here.

-8. Chachai Waterfalls: famous waterfall in Madhya Pradesh
+8. Chachai Falls - Madhya Pradesh

-The heartland of India, Madhya Pradesh also has a beautiful waterfall in the store.It is considered to be the tallest waterfall in the state and 23rd highest in India.
+The heartland of India, Madhya Pradesh also has a beautiful waterfall in the store.It is considered to be the 2nd tallest waterfall in the state and 23rd highest watefall in India.
 Located in the Rewa district of Madhya Pradesh and on the watercourse of Bihad river, Chachai falls are one of the most famous monsoon waterfalls in the country.

 Biggest waterfall of God’s own country Kerala, Athirapilly Falls is a major tourist attraction in the state.
 A perfect place for every nature lover, Athirapilly Falls, which is located on Chalakudy river in Thrissur district of Kerala, is also known for the number of bird species that flock throughout monsoon.
 One of its kind riparian ecosystem in Kerala, a lot of flora and fauna can be seen near the falls.
 In addition, a lot of Malayalam films have been shot here, hence adding to its popularity.